hexetia/mlbadmin/README.md

 - **AWS_SES_SECRET_ACCESS_KEY** - optional<br />
   Aws credentials to send the system emails.

-### /packages/front/src/constants.ts
+### /.firebaserc
-Update the const firebaseConfigJs with your firebase project config data, see https://firebase.google.com/docs/web/setup#add-sdks-initialize for more details.
+Use the [Firebase cli "use" command](https://firebase.google.com/docs/cli#add_alias) `firebase use` to update the project name before building and deploying the project production

 ### Firebase hosting redirects
 We made a custom script to map next.js routes in firebase.json, so you need to write custom redirects in firebase hosting you need to write that redirects in firebaseHostingRewrites.js